mredar/code4lib-2014-PhantomJS-Selenium/README.md

     * [https://saucelabs.com/docs/connect](https://saucelabs.com/docs/connect)

-    * Run sc.exe -u cdl-dsc -k <cdl-dsc-key>

     * Run test "selenium-webdriver-sauce-connect-test.py"

     * View results

-    * TODO: test code with status updated....

     * [Mark will have this all set up in advance, show users the things he configured, then demo the app kicking off locally, running on Sauce, the cool video produced]

-    * [Mark will include out how to update Sauce status at end of test]